Beer Mile V

 Team Members 2016:

-The Group Beer Mile II was organized and sponsored by the Milwaukee Running Group – OMG.
+The Milwaukee Beer Mile is organized and sponsored by the Milwaukee Running Group – OMG.